JoeRamadan24/About-me/README.md

 Project / Lab	Description	Link/Screenshot

-TryHackMe Labs	Completed beginner labs including "Intro to Cybersecurity" and "Nmap Room"	tryhackme.com Wireshark Analysis	Analyzed a basic PCAP file to identify malicious DNS queries as a learning exercise	– Nmap Scanning Practice	Used Nmap on a local virtual machine to detect open ports and services	– Mini JavaScript Project	Created a simple calculator app to strengthen logic and DOM skills	(Add GitHub repo if available)
+TryHackMe -> Completed beginner labs including "Intro to Cybersecurity" and "Nmap Room" on tryhackme.com Nmap Scanning -> Used Nmap on a local virtual machine to detect open ports and services Mini JavaScript Project -> Created a simple calculator app to strengthen logic and DOM skills	(Add GitHub repo if available)